Connecting your machine

-Set when you want your machine to be on and off, up to seven days in advance, with the Dyson Link app.
+Choose when you want your machine to be on and off, up to seven days in advance, with the Dyson Link app.

 Frequently asked questions

-How do I know when my purifying fan is in auto mode?
+How do I know when my purifying fan is in Auto mode?

 How long should my purifying fan be turned on for?